pip-services-support/pip-services-support-ws/README.md

 - **pip-clients-announcements-node** - Client to Announcements microservice in Node.js
 - **pip-services-announcements-node** - User feedback microservice in Node.js
 - **pip-clients-announcements-node** - Client to User feedback microservice in Node.js
+- **pip-facade-support-node** - Facade operations for support microservices in Node.js

 ## Installation